jagrusy/SupervisedLearning/README.txt

 Running an algorithm (DecisionTree.py, Boosting.py, kNN.py, ANN.py, SVM.py) file will generate the associated
 charts which will be saved in the `Figs` folder.
-In addition, running an algorithm file will generate 2 pickle files which contain the cross validation results from running Grid Search.
+In addition, running an algorithm file will generate 2 pickle files which contain the cross validation results from running Grid Search or Randomized Search.
 The `.pickle` files are stored in the `Pickle` folder.

 Each algorithm file utilizes the `util.py` file to gather and preprocess the data.
 In order for the data to be